jupyter-book/jupyter-book/docs/plugins.md

 - Create specialized roles for inline markup
 - Transform content during the build process
 - Integrate with external tools and services

+## Plugin examples

+For community-contributed plugin examples and inspiration, see the [Jupyter Book MyST plugins repository](https://github.com/jupyter-book/myst-plugins/).